tatephughes/Adaptive-MCMC-in-Scala-and-JAX/readme.md

 val lambdaminus2sum = sum(lambda.map(x => 1/(x*x)))
 val lambdainvsum = sum(lambda.map(x => 1/x))

-// According to Roberts and Rosenthal, this should go to 1 at the stationary distribution val b = d * (lambdaminus2sum / (lambdainvsum*lambdainvsum))
+// According to Roberts and Rosenthal (kind of), this should go to 1 at the stationary distribution val b = d * (lambdaminus2sum / (lambdainvsum*lambdainvsum))
 ```